tedk13/pui-website/content/docs/content/content.md

 Not everything works the way you want it to, so we've provided utilities for print and responsive display.

-To hide altogether via `hidden`, or a print specifc consideration, to `show-` or `hide-print` it's fairly simple.
+To hide altogether via `hidden`, or a print specific consideration, to `show-` or `hide-print` it's fairly simple.

 #### Display and @print